ryankrabbe/applied-ml-krabbe/lab05/README.md

 # Ensemble Models - Wine Quality Dataset

 ## Overview
-In this project I'll use the Titantic dataset to predict `fare` based on different features such as `age`, `sex`, `pclass` and `family_size`.
-I'll incorporate different machine models and techniques to predict passenger fare.
+In this project I'll evaluate different ensemble models using the Wine Quality Dataset to predict the quality of red wine based on their 11 physicochemical input variables.

 ## Dataset
 Wine Quality Dataset